 For a long time, ethnically diverse community members advocated for grassroots, bottom-up solutions to the issues experienced in their communities.
 This unmet need gave rise to Umbrella Multicultural Community Care Services Inc in 2000.
-The original Umbrella HACC program was commenced on the 1st July 2000, whilst the organisation was officially incorporated in April 2004.
+The original Umbrella HACC program was commenced on 1 July 2000, whilst the organisation was officially incorporated in April 2004.

-Additionally Umbrella Inc. has successfully delivered several community development projects to Culturally and Linguistically Diverse (CaLD) groups such as the Mobile Information and Support Van, drop in style computer sessions to increase seniors digital literally skills and seminars and workshops about My Aged Care on different languages.
-Umbrella Inc also has representatives serving as experts on national and state advisory groups and have maintained an active profile in local community initiatives.
+We have representatives serving as experts on national and state advisory groups and have maintained an active profile in local community initiatives.
 Umbrella Inc. is committed to, and passionate about, improving care and services for people, particularly those who are disadvantaged or facing adversity.

-Umbrella Inc serviced thousands of seniors from CaLD backgrounds in the last 20 years.
+We have serviced thousands of seniors from CaLD backgrounds in the last 20 years.
 As a result, the communities we work with have a much better understanding of the Australian aged care system and they access services in a timely manner.